JetBrains/kotlin-web-site/docs/topics/scripting/custom-script-deps-tutorial.md

 You can find an example of such project and more Kotlin scripting examples in the [kotlin-script-examples GitHub repository](https://github.com/Kotlin/kotlin-script-examples/tree/master/jvm/basic/jvm-maven-deps).

 ## Create a script definition

+First, you'll define the script type: what developers can write in scripts of this type and how it will be handled.
+In this tutorial, this includes the support for the `@Repository` and `@DependsOn` annotations in the scripts.

 1. In the script definition module, add the dependencies on the Kotlin scripting components in the `dependencies` block of `build.gradle(.kts)`.
 These dependencies provide the APIs you will need for the script definition: